 The Elizabeth and Byron Anderson Sculpture Garden was made possible with a gift to Iowa State University by Elizabeth Anderson in memory of her husband, Byron.

-Sculptures from the Art on Campus Collection and Christian Petersen Art Collection are permanently installed in the Anderson Sculpture Garden and juxtaposed with temporary two-year exhibitions of art by contemporary American sculptors, with a focus on public artists.
-The inaugural exhibition in 2008 featured the abstract expressionist sculpture of Bill Barrett, which was followed by an abstract figure exhibition of sculpture by William King, and most recently featured the stylized animal sculpture of Gwynn Murrill, and abstract sculptures by Charles Ginnever and most recently sculpture by Thomas Stancliffe.
+Sculptures from the Art on Campus Collection and Christian Petersen Art Collection are permanently displayed in the Anderson Sculpture Garden alongside rotating two-year exhibitions by contemporary American public sculptors.
+Past exhibitions have featured works of Bill Barrett, William King, Gwynn Murrill, Charles Ginnever, and most recently Thomas Stancliffe.

 “The Elizabeth and Byron Anderson Sculpture Garden is an intimate outdoor space adjacent to Morrill Hall.
 Elizabeth Brookhart Anderson, a former student of campus sculptor-in-residence Christian Petersen, made a gift to establish this garden in memory of her husband in 2008.
 The garden is partially situated in a courtyard formed by Morrill Hall on the east and the Hub on the west.
 Here, the masonry walls of these two buildings provide a semiprivate enclosure for the enjoyment of sculpture, including several casts of Christian Petersen’s art.
 The garden extends along the walkway running south of Morrill Hall and across Morrill Road to the east, where Christian Petersen’s Panthers were installed in 2012.
 Planted with a variety of plant material, including ferns, hostas, roses, yews, and flowering trees, this garden marries art and nature to create a tranquil and verdant space.”